 - Messengers-at-arms can travel anywhere in Scotland to serve court documents and enforce court orders of the Court of Session.

-- Sheriff officers work in particular local areas for which they have a 'commission'.
+- Sheriff officers work in particular local areas for which they have a 'commission' (applied for through the courts).

 - You might sometimes have to work overtime, or in the evenings or at weekends.